Brightside/AAU_EITCE6_AAU3Cubli/README.md

 In here there will be multiple folders pertaining to either "data" or "code" or others. a short overview over files will be shown under:

-"Data"-folder
+-"Data"

-  -Non-code testing
+  -----Non-code testing

-  -File-repositories such as matlab files.
+  -----File-repositories such as matlab files.

-"Code"-folder
+-"Code"

-  -The full-size code for the acceptance-test for the "AAU3"-cubli" -Finalized code for post-work on the bachelor project after it has been submitted.
+ -----The full-size code for the acceptance-test for the "AAU3"-cubli"

+ -----Finalized code for post-work on the bachelor project after it has been submitted.

-"Other"-folder
-  -TBD.
+-"Other"

+  -----TBD.